 In year 7 students should expect approximately 5 hours homework per week.
 All homework should be recorded on the Show My Homework website/app.
 Some departments will set larger project-type homework which may take longer.
 It is really important to get into good habits regarding homework in year 7.
 If your child does not have set homework, please encourage them to read their reading book and then complete the quizzes on Accelerated Reader.

 Students sit the CAT tests in September – this enables the school to track students progress and provide the correct support for those students that need it.

 Top Tips for Success

 Communication with school is really important.
-Parents should contact their child’s tutor in the first instance; this can be via the student planners, telephone or e-mail.
-There are several opportunities throughout the year to meet with your child’s teachers; Meet the Tutors evening in mid-October, the first progress report in term three, Parent-Teacher Consultation Evening halfway through the year, and a subject report towards the end of the year.
+Parents should contact their child’s tutor in the first instance; this can be via telephone or e-mail.
+There are several opportunities during the year to meet with tutors and teachers.
+Students will also receive a progress report and a subject report every year.